ComfortODUPITAN/E-Commerce/README.md

 ## CONCLUSION

-The dashboard successfully visualizes customer demographics, behavior, and satisfaction trends.
+- The dashboards successfully visualize customer demographics, behavior, and satisfaction trends.
-It highlights that payment convenience, cashback rewards, and positive experiences significantly drive retention and loyalty.
+- They highlight that payment convenience, cashback rewards, and positive experiences significantly drive retention and loyalty.
-Strengthening complaint handling and personalizing promotions could further enhance customer satisfaction and reduce churn.
+- Strengthening complaint handling and personalizing promotions could further enhance customer satisfaction and reduce churn.